 Home Library Service or just want to find out more about it, please contact the Library Manager (01869 338391); or register to use the service by emailing the Oxfordshire Library Service (01865 328905)

 .
 More information on joining the team of volunteers is available here.

 - OCC consultation document

 - List of contacts

 Over the years, the annual reports of librarians were not always without opinion.
-For instance, in 1960: "At the beginning of the winter television aerials were being erected all over the village, even in some of the poorest homes, and nearly all are rented.
+For instance, in 1960: 'At the beginning of the winter television aerials were being erected all over the village, even in some of the poorest homes, and nearly all are rented.
 It is noticeable in Banbury that the TV rental shops are among the most affluent.
-However, within the last fortnight three readers have said they were tired of TV, so perhaps it will not be long before they return to their books."
+However, within the last fortnight three readers have said they were tired of TV, so perhaps it will not be long before they return to their books.'
 In 1997 a serious crisis was caused by a cut-back in funding by the Oxfordshire County Council.
 As a result, opening hours were cut from 14 to 11.5 hours but, on the positive side, many people in the parish rallied round to help.
-The Friends of Deddington Library Group was created and it has achieved a good deal.Following the reinstatement of the "lost" hours, and after consultation with the residents of Deddington and other users of the library, the overwhelming consensus was for Saturday opening.
-This began in October 2001 then the Library opened from 10-12:30 each Saturday.
+The Friends of Deddington Library were created and they have achieved a great deal.Following the reinstatement of the lost hours, and after consultation with the residents of Deddington and other users of the library, the overwhelming consensus was for Saturday opening.
+This began in October 2001 then the Library opened from 10-12.30 each Saturday.